artrugh/javascript_basis/call_stack.md

 ### How does the call stack store and manage function invocation or function call?

-When the code is loaded, the javascript engine first creates a **global execution context**.
+When the code is loaded, the JavaScript engine first creates a **global execution context**.

 Then, during execution, when a function is invoked, a **new execution context** is created and pushed to the **top** of the **call stack**, creating a new **stack frame**.